ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 -

-[***I:*** Quick pass//: Short pass***Ill & IV:*** This is too far for a pass in the depths of the dungeon; the low ceilings won\'t allow the ball to gab enough height to be passed this far.
+[***I:*** Quick pass//: Short pass***Ill & IV:*** This is too far for a pass in the depths of the dungeon; the low ceilings won't allow the ball to gab enough height to be passed this far.